 Cottage Chic: Gardenias + Camellias

-Camellia is another classic counterpart to gardenia.
+Camellia is another classic counterpart to gardenia, and the new uniquely vertical-growing Diamond Spire® Gardenia is a stunning complement to Southern Living Camellias.
 Camellias bloom late in the fall as cold temperatures halt gardenia flower production, thus carrying the bloom season into the winter months.
 Try a variety such as October Magic® Bride™ Camellia to continue the look of an all-white garden.
 For a touch of color among the fading winter landscape, October Magic® Pink Perplexion™ Camellia adds soft pink blooms that will warm your soul.

 Color Complements: Gardenias + Perennials